Test-Time Alignment of Text-to-Image Diffusion Models via Null-Text Embedding Optimisation: Experiments

 We qualitatively evaluate Null-TTA on six categories that are known to be particularly challenging for diffusion models—counting, compositionality, spatial reasoning, unusual colors, fine-grained style transfer, and impossible scenes~\cite{kim2025das}.
 Across all categories, baseline models exhibit typical failure modes such as incorrect object counts, entangled relationships, spatial misplacement, or collapsing the intended semantics into a more plausible interpretation.

 In contrast, Null-TTA consistently generates images that closely adhere to the prompt-specific constraints while preserving global coherence.
 These improvements align with our overall findings: optimising in the semantic null-text space with our principled objective function yields reward-aligned updates that avoid over-optimisation and faithfully capture fine-grained prompt requirements.
 Representative examples are shown in Figure~\ref{fig:qualitative}.
 All photos were generated $(n_{\text{min}}, n_{\text{max}}) = (5, 25)$ and PickScore~\cite{kirstain2023pick} as target reward.
+We also conducted a blind user study on HPDv2~\cite{wu2023human} (Table~\ref{tab:user_study}, 16 participants, 800 evaluations).
+Humans statistically prefer Null-TTA over baselines, confirming our reward gains translate to perceptual quality.